Join us for ten full days of dance and friendship!

 **EARLY REGISTRATION BY MAY 1 TO SAVE**

-For more information on our intensive or private coaching, please contact Timothy Josephs 920-433-9510
+For more information on our intensive or private lessons, please contact Timothy Josephs 920-433-9510

 We have limited space.
 Students will be accepted on a first come, first serve basis.
 If classes fill up, single class rates will not be available.